 Autumn is an independent journalist and a 2016-17 Ted Scripps Fellow in Environmental Journalism at the University of Colorado, Boulder.
 She writes about the environment, climate change, sustainability, and human rights.
-Her stories, photos and multimedia projects have appeared in National Geographic News, The Guardian, Scientific American, the Christian Science Monitor, The Daily Climate, Environmental Health News, CNN, InsideClimate News and mental_floss.
+Her stories, photos and multimedia projects have appeared in National Geographic News, The Guardian, Scientific American, the Christian Science Monitor, The Daily Climate, Environmental Health News, CNN, and InsideClimate News.

 Autumn holds an MS from the Columbia University Graduate School of Journalism, an MA in education from Western New Mexico University and a BA in literature from the University of California, Santa Cruz.
 She is a member of the Native American Journalists Association, the Society for Environmental Journalists, and the National Association of Science Writers.
 In addition to serving as a Ted Scripps fellow, she has been awarded fellowships from the Metcalf Institute for Environmental and Marine Reporting and the Institute for Journalism and Natural Resources.
-In 2015, Autumn received a grant from the Earth Journalism Network to report on climate migration for National Geographic.
+In 2015, Autumn received a grant from the Earth Journalism Network to report on climate migration in Colombia for National Geographic.